nigelhussain/Patient_Prediction/README.md

 # Patient Prediction

-Using a variety of ML methods to predict the gender of the patients
+Using a variety of ML methods to predict the gender of the patients.